vachikasera/Flywire-Summer-Internship/README.md

 This approach produced very small or trivial matches:
 - In some cases, the method returned no valid circuits at all (0 nodes) due to overly strict constraints.
-- In more relaxed versions (old under Github links), it produced only very small subgraphs (3–7 nodes) that were structurally consistent but far too limited to represent meaningful circuits.
+- In more relaxed versions (the code is "old" under Github links), it produced only very small subgraphs (3–7 nodes) that were structurally consistent but far too limited to represent meaningful circuits.

 The core issue was that requiring exact or near-exact isomorphism across noisy biological datasets is too restrictive.
 Even biologically conserved circuits do not preserve exact adjacency at the neuron level across reconstructions.